 - Cultural training requests in the UK have slumped dramatically in the UK which seems to be driven by Brexit economic uncertainty.
 We anticipate this changing in 2018 however, as multinationals headquartered in the UK companies relocate key staff to other European offices.

-- The shift towards ‘bitesize’ or ‘lunchtime’ training (which was first highlighted by Commisceo as a potential trend in 2012) is now surging forwards and we are increasingly asked to provide short snapshot cultural training which won’t have too dramatic an impact on the productivity of a delegate’s core day.
+- The shift towards ‘bitesize’ or ‘lunchtime’ cultural training via webinar (which was first highlighted by Commisceo as a potential trend in 2012) is now surging forwards and we are increasingly asked to provide short snapshot cultural training which won’t have too dramatic an impact on the productivity of a delegate’s core day.

 - Clients typically accept that they will only receive high level messages and not the detailed direction needed to make robust and truly beneficial changes within one’s role.